kcm2/ab/sandbox.rst

 Using ref
 -----------

-* Link to whole pages on a different level - :ref:`hoverxref`
+* Link to whole pages on a different level - :ref:`hoverxref:hoverxref`

 * Link to a section in a page, on a different level - :ref:`hoverxref:section 1`

-* Link to a whole file on the same level - :ref:`test/sometest`
+* Link to a whole file on the same level - :ref:`test/sometest.html#some-test`

 * Link to a section in a page on the same level. - :ref:`test/sometest:header 1`